Enhanced Diagnostic Tools

 Customers retain all rights to the sequence data and related intellectual property.

 It is advisable to contact Bio-Synthesis prior to sample submission to discuss the required analysis.
 This helps to ensure that the most efficient and cost-effective analytical methods are employed.
-Samples are normally analyzed in the order of their receipt, but special arrangements can be made for unstable samples.
-A sample submission form and guidelines should accompany each set of samples.
+A sample submission form and guidelines should accompany each sample set.

 For best results, samples should be supplied in MilliQ water, PBS, phosphate buffer or dried in a 10x75 mm rimless Pyrex tube.
 If your protein is not readily soluble, please inform us as this may greatly influence quantitation.